Michele Cappellari Python Programs

 See Emsellem et al. (2004, SAURON), Cappellari et al. (2011, ATLAS3D), Falcón-Barroso et al. (2017, CALIFA), van de Sande et al. (2017, SAMI) and Westfall et al. (2019, MaNGA) for some ever-increasing large-scale applications of the pPXF method to the measurement of the stellar or gas kinematics of galaxies.

-4.1 Libraries of models for stellar-population with pPXF PIC
+4.2 Libraries of models for stellar-population with pPXF

-Figure 7: pPXF is the most accurate full-spectrum fitting method.
-In a detailed study, pPXF was found to produce the smallest errors (compared to the known true values) and to be significantly faster than all other full-spectrum fitting codes (figure from Woo et al. 2024).
+Figure 7: pPXF is the most accurate full-spectrum fitting method (and the fastest too).
+In a detailed study, pPXF was found to produce the smallest errors (compared to the known true values) and to be significantly faster than all other full-spectrum fitting codes (Woo et al. 2024, fig. 14).

 pPXF is the most efficient, reliable and flexible implementation of the “Full-Spectrum Fitting” method to study stellar populations (see Figure 7).
 This technique has effectively rendered the traditional line-strength indices obsolete, facilitated by the development of high-quality spectral models. pPXF was designed to be independent on any specific set of stellar-population models and has already been used with nearly every available one.
 Here is an incomplete list of stellar population models that were used with pPXF: